-10 Additional language included in Rule G-21(e)(i)(A)(3)(c) and (e)(ii)(A) recognizes that municipal fund securities are not subject to the registration requirements of the Securities Act and is designed to ensure that information on fees and expenses is determined in a manner consistent with the registered mutual fund market, to the extent possible.
+Under Rule G-21(e)(ii)(C), the total annual operating expense ratio must be calculated as of the most recent practicable date considering the type of municipal fund securities and the media through which such information will be conveyed.
+Additional language included in Rule G-21(e)(i)(A)(3)(c) and (e)(ii)(A) recognizes that municipal fund securities are not subject to the registration requirements of the Securities Act and is (continued...)

-performance data for municipal fund securities must comply with the performance data requirements of Rule G-21(e) as if such correspondence were a product advertisement under that section of the rule.
-The proposed rule change adds language in Rule G-27(d)(ii), on supervision, with respect to supervisory procedures relating to the review of correspondence for compliance with this new requirement.11 The MSRB has proposed that these provisions of the proposed rule change also be made effective on April 1, 2007.
+21(e)(i)(A)(4)(a)(iii) to include text box disclosure of this information, which may be combined with comparative performance and fee data and disclosures provided for under section (e) of the rule.
+New Rule G-21(e)(vii) will provide that any correspondence with the public that includes performance data for municipal fund securities must comply with the performance data requirements of Rule G-21(e) as if such correspondence were a product advertisement under that section of the rule.
+The proposed rule change adds language in Rule G-27(d)(ii), on supervision, with respect to supervisory procedures relating to the review of correspondence for compliance with this new requirement.
+The proposed rule change adds language in Rule G-27(d)(ii), on supervision, with respect to supervisory procedures relating to the review of correspondence for compliance with this new requirement.